dabeaz/curio/README.rst

 **Q: What are future plans?**

-A: Future work on curio will primarily focus on features related to performance, debugging, diagnostics, and reliability.
+A: Future work on Curio will primarily focus on features related to performance, debugging, diagnostics, and reliability.
 A main goal is to provide a robust environment for running and controlling concurrent tasks.
 However, it's also supposed to be fun.
 A lot of time is being spent thinking about the API and how to make it pleasant.

-**Q: Is there a curio sticker?**
+**Q: Is there a Curio sticker?**

 A: No. However, you can make a `stencil <https://www.youtube.com/watch?v=jOW1X8-_7eI>`_

-**Q: Is there a curio community?**
+**Q: Is there a Curio community?**

 A: Curio is a lifestyle.

-**Q: I see various warnings about not using curio.
+**Q: I see various warnings about not using Curio.
 What should I do?**

 A: Has programming taught you nothing?
 Warnings are meant to be ignored.
-Of course you should use curio.
-However, be aware that the main reason you shouldn't be using curio is that you should be using it.
+Of course you should use Curio.
+However, be aware that the main reason you shouldn't be using Curio is that you should be using it.

 **Q: Can I contribute?**